How To Treat Ingrown Toenails Correctly

 - Tea tree oil

 This essential oil acts as a natural antibiotic, which can help you fight off infection.
 Apply a few drops of tea tree oil directly to the affected area.

-Wash and mash one carrot until a paste is formed, and then apply it directly to the affected area.
-Cover with a wrap and let it set for a few hours.
+Firstly, wash and mash one carrot until a paste is formed, and apply it directly to the affected area.
+Then cover with a wrap and let it sit for a few hours.
 Repeat this remedy twice per day.

-- If the pain is unbearable, you should see a doctor to prescribe a painkiller.
+- If the pain is unbearable, then you should see a doctor to prescribe a painkiller.

 - If you suffer from diabetes, you should make sure to have a doctor supervise any treatment involving an ingrown toenail.

 - When you’re at home, try to walk around barefoot.
 This will allow your nail to get plenty of air circulation, which will then keep bacteria from growing in the affected area.
 Keep in mind that bacteria reproduce more quickly in hot, humid environments, so try to avoid closed shoes at all costs.